White Sox's Eloy Jimenez: Off to good start with new org

 Jimenez has gone 4-for-10 with a double, five RBI, four walks and two strikeouts at High-A Winston Salem over his first three games since being acquired by the White Sox.

 The White Sox have a loaded farm system after parting with several veterans since last winter.
-The latest prize is Jimenez, widely regarded as a top prospect regardless of whose doing the evaluation.
+The latest prize is Jimenez, who is widely regarded as a top prospect regardless of who's doing the evaluation.
 He's at least two years away from being an outfield regular in the major leagues.

 More News